aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 including metal toxicity from cookware.
 Even stainless steel which is partially made of nickel and chromium gradually leeches from cookware every time food is cooked in it.
-Consider that while cooking, food changes to highly fraction- ated chemicals that often form into solvents.
+Consider that while cooking, food changes to highly fractionated chemicals that often form into solvents.
 Those solvents gradually erode surface metal of cookware.
 Compare and consider that simple water gradually erodes rock made of metallic minerals.
 Now, consider what highly reactive cooked compounds from food will do to metal